 This post contains affiliate links.
 View my Disclosures page for more information.

 Thrush!
 Ah, that pesky devil.
-Thrush is also known as a yeast overgrowth on the nipples, or the baby’s mouth, or both.
-This annoying breastfeeding problem is uncomfortable but easily solved.
+Thrush is also known as a yeast overgrowth on the nipples, or the baby’s mouth, in the ducts, or all of the above.
+This annoying breastfeeding problem can be uncomfortable but is easily solved.
 Read on for what worked for me, along with some recommendations I learned from my lactation consultants, breastfeeding support groups, and other nursing mothers.